telerik/blazor-docs/components/breadcrumb/overview.md

 * `SeparatorTemplate` - define a custom template for the [Breadcrumb Separator]({%slug breadcrumb-separator%}).
 Read more in the [Templates]({%slug breadcrumb-templates%}) article.

-* Events - you can respond to the user actions to implement your business logic.
+* Events - you can respond to user actions to implement your business logic.
 For more details see the [Events]({%slug breadcrumb-events%}) article.

 ## See Also